Xenophobia and racism related to the COVID-19 pandemic: Nebraska

 Leirion Gaylor Baird, the Mayor of Lincoln, Nebraska, said there are racial and ethnic disparities in the city.
 There were also an increase of hateful and racist incidents toward Asian Americans.
 This also includes outright racist acts, very aggressive behavior, a lot of staring and remarks to neighbors about staying away from people.
 One staff member of the Asian Community and Cultural center of Lincoln recalled that a random person came up to sneeze in her face and went away to laugh with their family.

 New Jersey

 On 26 March 2020, Governor Phil Murphy acknowledged reports of bias incidents against Jewish Americans and Korean Americans in Bergen County, which experienced the worst outbreak in New Jersey.

 On 4 April 2020, a group of teens in Edison, New Jersey, surrounded a 55-year-old Asian woman and yelled racial slurs about the coronavirus.
 One of the teenage girls then punched the woman in the back of the head.

-In August 2020, a man pleaded guilty to threatening Jews during the pandemic.
+In August 2020, Anthony Lodespoto pleaded guilty to threatening to assaults Jews of the Lakewood Township community during the pandemic.